laurencetuchin/employee-system-api/README.md

 ![](src/main/resources/demos/intellij-debugging.png "IntelliJ Debugging with Employee entity")

-Error handling when incorrect type of String is sent to the API when the correct type is a Boolean value
+Error handling when incorrect type of String is sent to the API when the correct type is a Boolean value.
+Photo of client side after inputting incorrect information.
 ![](src/main/resources/demos/error-handling-incorrect-type.png "Error handling with incorrect type of boolean")
 ### Link to demo site